Jewellery Making Glossary

 A handy guide to everything from jump rings, silversmithing, tools to techniques

 Accent gold - An extra special product that allows you to add accents of 24K gold to your metal clay, fine silver or sterling silver designs.

 Bail - A component that allows you to hang pendants or charms from a necklace.
 You can also use a jump ring as a type of bail.

 Bead - A polished gemstone with a hole drilled all the way through.
 For stringing on necklaces, bracelets or earrings.

 Bead tips - A great way of attaching thread to findings when making a beaded necklace.
 Simply pass your thread through the hole in the cup and then knot it and add a dab of glue so that it stays in place.

 Bell cap - A metal cap that can be glued to the top of a bead or crystal to make it into a pendant.

 Bezel rocker - A real workshop essential for those of you who want to do stone setting.
-Use a gentle rocking motion with this tool to push a bezel around a stone.
+Use a gentle rocking motion with this tool to push a bezel over a stone.

 Bezel setting - A setting that is normally used for cabochon stones where a ‘bezel’ or rim is pushed around a stone using a bezel rocker to hold the stone in place.

 Bolt ring - A classic and very popular clasp that is a circular shape.